Traveling in Luxembourg

 Nicknamed Luxembourg’s Little Switzerland, Mullerthal has the country’s best scenery and outdoor activities.
 There are plenty of trails for hiking and camping, and even sport cars and bikes take advantage of the country roads that pass through the beautiful landscape.
 The most famous place in Mullerthal is the Schiessentumpel Falls, one of the most majestic waterfalls in Europe!

 A small medieval village tucked away in the eastern mountains of Luxembourg, Vianden is one of the country’s most scenic places.
 Over looking the village is the castle Vianden, Luxembourg’s most famous and beautiful castle.
-Nearby Vianden in the town of Diekrich is another one of Luxembourg’s highlights, one of the largest and most impressive World War II museums in the world.
+Nearby Vianden in the town of Diekrich is another one of Luxembourg’s highlights, one of the largest and most impressive World War II museums in Europe.